-The Nadis Sarasvati and Kuhoo are located on the backside and front side of Sushumna respectively.
-Varuni is located in between Yajasvini and Kuhoo.
+The Nadis Sarasvati and Kuhoo are located on the back side and front sides of Sushumna respectively.
+Varuni is located between Yajasvini and Kuhoo.
 Between Pusa and Sarasvati is Payasvini.

 The tender Yajasvini ends in big toes.
 Pingala goes up and ends in the right nostril.
 Poosaa in the right eye.
 Yajasvini in the right ear.
 Sarasvati at the tip of the tongue.
 Sankhini in the left ear.